EKS Default Namespace Deletion Incident Response Guide

 - CreateNamespace=false

-Separate critical namespaces and resources into dedicated ArgoCD Applications, and set prune: false and selfHeal: true to protect them.
+Separate critical namespaces and resources into a dedicated ArgoCD Application, and set prune: false and selfHeal: true for protection.

-Using ACK (AWS Controllers for Kubernetes) and KRO (Kube Resource Orchestrator) allows managing AWS infrastructure using the Kubernetes Resource Model.
+Using ACK (AWS Controllers for Kubernetes) and KRO (Kube Resource Orchestrator), you can manage AWS infrastructure as Kubernetes Resource Model.

-# Example: ACK for declarative S3 bucket management
+# Declarative S3 bucket management example using ACK

 apiVersion: s3.services.k8s.aws/v1alpha1